-Do you ever wonder what kind of marriage you have?
-If you talk to people about what type of marriage they have, they probably say they either have a traditional or a companionate marriage.
-However, there are quite a few other marriage models, including the marriages of your own parents and grandparents.
+Ever wonder what type of marriage you have?
+If you talk to couples about their marriage style, they probably say they either have a traditional or a companionate marriage.
+However, there are quite a few other marriage styles, including the types of unions your parents and grandparents may have had.

-- In describing its drawbacks, Wallerstein explained that couples "focus so narrowly on bringing up the children that the partners view each other only as parents; they dread the time when the children will leave home, knowing they will be left with little in common."
+In describing its drawbacks, Wallerstein explains that couples "focus so narrowly on bringing up the children that the partners view each other only as parents."
+They often dread the children leaving home, as they will likely be left with little in common.

-- There is a danger that "it may degenerate into a brother-and-sister relationship," said Wallerstein.
-"Invested primarily in their respective careers, husband and wife see each other only fleetingly, sharing a bed with little or no sex or emotional intimacy."
+There is a danger in that this type of relationship may degenerate into a brother-and-sister relationship.
+"Invested primarily in their respective careers, husband and wife see each other only fleetingly, sharing a bed with little or no sex or emotional intimacy," Wallerstein says.

-- Rescue.
-"The healing that takes place during the course of the marriage is the central theme," sais Wallerstein.
-Most people have trauma in their lives, and some people will never stop healing from it; this includes damage from a dysfunctional childhood or earlier relationships.
+Rescue: "The healing that takes place during the course of the marriage is the central theme," says Wallerstein.
+Most people have trauma in their lives, and some people will never stop healing from it.
+This includes damage from a dysfunctional childhood or earlier relationships.
 It is often a marriage of the walking wounded.

-- As with any situation involving trauma, these types of marriages are sensitive.
+As with any situation involving trauma, these types of marriages are sensitive.
 Trust can be easily broken or manipulated by an inattentive or abusive partner.
 "Instead of healing, [the relationship becomes] a new forum for replaying earlier traumas.
 Spouses have the capacity to wound and abuse each other...
-[T]he hopes for rescue and comfort that led to the marriage are buried and forgotten."
+[T]he hopes for rescue and comfort that led to the marriage are buried and forgotten," Wallerstein says.

-- Romantic.
-For these married couples, the initial romantic spark is essential and exciting and for them, sensuality continues through decades together.
-Wallerstein said that it is "a lasting, passionately sexual relationship.
+Romantic: For these married couples, the initial romantic spark is essential and exciting, and for them, sensuality continues through decades together.
+Wallerstein says that it is "a lasting, passionately sexual relationship.
 A couple in a romantic marriage often shares the sense that they were destined to be together."

-- Pursuer-Distancer.
-The most common type of marriage with one spouse being aloof and the other wanting more intimacy.
+Pursuer-Distancer: This is the most common type of marriage, with one spouse being aloof and the other wanting more intimacy.
 This type of relationship has the highest divorce rate.